leafOfTree/WindowTabs/README.md

 </p>

 ## History
-It was developed by Maurice Flanagan in 2009 and was provided as a free and paid version originally.
+It was developed by Maurice Flanagan in 2009 and was provided as free and paid versions originally.
-The author has open-sourced it since no longer has time to maintain it.
+The author who no longer has time to maintain it has open-sourced it.
 See the original repository: [mauricef/WindowTabs](https://github.com/mauricef/WindowTabs).

 I forked from [payaneco's repository](https://github.com/payaneco/WindowTabs) which forked from [redgis'](https://github.com/redgis/WindowTabs).
-Now it compiles and runs successfully on both Win7 and Win10.
+Now, it compiles and runs successfully on both Win7 and Win10.

 ## Download